AIGA Nebraska Code of Conduct

 - To respect your privacy.

 - To remove the source of harassment.
-This begins with a warning to the offender, followed by physically removing them from the area if harassment continues.
+This begins with a warning to the offender, followed by physically removing them from the environment if harassment continues.

 You can reach us in person and via the contact information listed below: